Originally posted December 25, 2015 – with minor changes.

 For many years my husband worked all holidays, so we juggled our day to fit the family dinner and something festive in – especially when we had visitors.
 It’s been easier for the past couple of years now that our schedule is more ‘normal’ – whatever that is.
 And it’s even easier now that my husband has retired, and my younger daughter is not working at the outlet center.

 This year we have no high school exchange students.
-Our elder daughter is now living & working in Japan, and since our boarder has family to spend the holiday with, it is only my younger daughter, my husband and myself.
+Our elder daughter is now living & working in Japan, and our boarder has left the nest, it is only my younger daughter, my husband and myself.
 Strange after so many busier holidays, but actually kind of nice.
 So, we’ve opted for dinner out, and a much quieter time for the 3 of us.

 Merry Christmas to everyone that celebrates.

-The photo is of last year’s tree, lovingly decorated by my daughters and several of their friends.
+The photo is of 2014’s tree, lovingly decorated by my daughters and several of their friends.